UFC Fight Night - Fight for the Troops: Predictions & Analysis

 A few statistical edges stand out.
 Saunders throws significantly more leather — a 2.6 sig. strike per minute gap.
 Saunders is far more active with takedowns, averaging 0.7 more per 15 minutes.
 Wolff has tighter striking defense, making opponents miss more often.

 The Pick: Ben Saunders over Brandon Wolff.
-The model is firm on this one: Saunders at 77%.
+We're leaning Saunders here at 73%, a solid but not overwhelming edge.

 Dale Hartt vs Corey Hill